adrian154/blog/public/blogposts/discord-qr-code-phishing/blogpost.md

 - If a friend randomly sends you a server invite, don't join it!
 It's probably a scam&mdash;confirm that they still have control over the account first.
 - Heed the warning given by the Discord app carefully.
 Never, ever click the "Yes, log me in" button unless the QR code you scanned came from the sign in page.

+For more information on attacks of this type, check out OWASP's page on [QRLJacking](https://owasp.org/www-community/attacks/Qrljacking).